What is Radial Immunodiffusion?

 Procedure of Radial Immunodiffusion

-- 120 ml of antibody (the antiserum vial has been reconstituted using 2 ml of assay buffer 1X) were added to the 6 milliliters of agarose solution.
-The mixture was stirred gently to ensure the homogeneous distribution of the antibody.
+- Add 120 ml of antibody (reconstituted antiserum using 2 ml of 1X assay buffer) to the 6 ml of agarose solution.
+Gently stir the mixture to ensure a uniform distribution of the antibody.

-- 20 ml each of the antigens (standard and test) was added into the holes (the Antigen Vials were reconstituted by adding 0.35 milliliters of 1X assay buffer) Following are the concentrations of the standard antigens.
+- Add 20 ml of each antigen (standard and test) into the respective wells.
+The antigen vials should be reconstituted with 0.35 ml of 1X assay buffer.
+The concentrations of the standard antigens are as follows:

 - Test Antigen 1